beecars/mveUNet/README.md

 Note that not all ".mat" volume files need to have the same mask data, and some volumes have no mask data.
 The `generateSplits()` function in the `utils.py` file handles this issue by matching patients with a given mask configuration.
 It then creates training and validation split from only that subset.

 The ".mat" files should also be oriented such that the the first dimension represents the direction normal to the "coronal" anatomical plane, the second dimension represents the direction normal to the "sagittal" plane, and the third dimension represents the direction normal to the "axial" plane.

-## Instructions for training...
+___
+## TRAINING THE MODEL
 ---
 **Assuming** you have your data in the form, format, and location that is described above...

 ### 1. Ensure you have `"os.environ['DATA']"` a.k.a. a user or system-level environment variable "DATA" set to the location of your data.

 ### 2. Create training data for the UNet.
-   1. Run `generateSplits()` in utils.py to generate a stratified training/validation split.
-Or, you know, do it by hand.
+   1. Run `generateSplits()` in utils.py to generate a stratified training/validation split of vol_idxs.
+Or, do it by hand.

       a.
 Choose what classes you want to include in the dataset by passing the "mask_critera" argument.
 The `mask_names` must match the names of masks in the `"patient#day#.mat"` files.

    2. Use the training splits as an arugment to `"generateNpySlices()"` to generate the training data.

       a.
-Again you need to pass class data, this time as a "mask_names" argument.
+Again you need to pass class names as a  `mask_names` list argument.

-   3. Ensure the .npy slices (2D image arrays) are where they are supposed to be.
+   3. Ensure the .npy slices resulting from `"generateNpySlices()"` (2D image arrays) are where they are supposed to be.

       a.
 Default folder is `"os.environ['DATA']/train_data"`.